dmitryblackwell/OOP_Concepts/README.md

 -e    --toEnd          add new items to the end
 -s    --toStart        add new items to the start
 -l    --length         print length of list, and set new length send as parametr
+      --swap           swap to elements, args is two indexes of elements --sort           sorting elements in list
 ```
 ```
       --clear          delete all elements